 Now then, to my birthday dinner.
 I almost don’t want to tell you about this restaurant because I want it all to myself.
 Every time we visit Chester, we eat at The Yard.

-For starters, B had black pudding which they make themselves with ham hock (which he assures me is by far the best he’s had), served with an egg and some rich tomato sauce.
+For starters, B had black pudding which they make themselves.
+He assures me it’s by far the best he’s had.
 I had a beautifully presented ball of mozzarella accompanied by rocket pesto.
 I actually hate rocket, so it’s testament to how unbelievably good it was that I ate every single bit.
 The mozzarella itself was perfectly soft, not stringy, and was served with crispy, salty, crostini.
 The combination was so good it made me emotional; I think I was actually speechless.
 I wanted to eat this forever, and I was a little bit sad when I finished it.

 Main course was spicy salsiccia pasta for B, which is a dish absolutely made for him, tbh.
 I had delicate pillows of fresh ravioli, filled with the smoothest, most delicious autumnal pumpkin filling, and decorated with tiny cubes of pumpkin and pea shoots.
 It was served in a sage butter, which I promptly spilled on my shirt and had to resist the urge to lick.